jakobrunge/tigramite/README.md

 - GPDCtorch: gpytorch is required for Gaussian Process regression

-Note: Due to incompatibility issues between numba and numpy/scipy, we currently freeze their versions.
+Note: Due to incompatibility issues between numba and numpy, we currently enforce soft dependencies on the versions.

 ## User Agreement